 About the Book

 Miss Hazel and the Rosa Parks League is the story of two mothers, Hazel and Vida, in pre-Civil Rights Mississippi, the author's home state.
 In the beginning these women have little in common except for a deep and abiding loathing for one another.
 Like Jonathan's other novels, this is a tale of unlikely of friendships in unlikely times, told from the heart.
-The TOUR DATES have been set and the book is available from your favorite independent bookstore as well as Amazon and Barnes and Noble.
+The book is available from your favorite independent bookstore as well at Amazon

 SIBA names "Miss Hazel" an OKRA Pick!

 The Winter 2015 Okra Picks have just been announced--the best Southern lit, fresh off the vine.
 All the chosen books have a strong Southern focus and are published between January and March, 2015, and all of them have fans among Southern indie booksellers; people who are always looking out for the next great writer who should be on your plate and in your TBR stack.

 Jonathan Odell is a novelist, short story writer, essayist, speaker, and memoirist.
 His work appears in anthologies, national periodicals, newspapers, and a soon-to-be-published volume of essays about growing up in Mississippi.
 He has also done extensive work in organizations in the area of racial inclusion.
 You can view other publications by the author here.

 Jonathan now makes his home in Minnesota but stays long enough each year with his Mississippi family to keep his citizenship papers up to date.
 Here is a more extensive bio.